 On the tea front, I started an organic tea blending company in 2009 called Zanitea.
 I made hand blended loose leaf teas and sold them on Etsy and at local craft markets, restaurants, and cafes around Denver, Colorado.
 I’m no longer blending and selling teas; instead I focus on creating tea education content.
 I use my years of tea knowledge to consult with companies about tea, write about tea, and teach tea 101 and cooking with tea classes.
 I’m also studying for a professional tea certification with the Specialty Tea Institute of the Tea Association of the USA.
 (Skip over to my Connect page if you’d like to reach out and work with me on a tea project!)

-On the food front, I was lucky to fall into a dream job managing the test kitchen for a Denver-based spice retailer, Savory Spice.
-Over five years, I developed and tested hundreds of recipes, produced a cookbook, created a recipe-of-the-month program, and managed all the cooking and food styling for photography and video projects.
-I still love taking cooking classes and I read lots of food books, but most of my experience is from pure exploration combined with an adventurous spirit in the kitchen.
-My mom and siblings are all great cooks, so there is a lot of inspiration in the family.
+On the food front, I was lucky to fall into a dream job managing the test kitchen for a national spice retail chain, Savory Spice.
+I spent five years in Savory’s Denver-based home office and warehouse.
+I developed and tested hundreds of spice-forward recipes, produced a cookbook, created a recipe-of-the-month program, and managed all of the cooking and food styling for the company’s photography and video projects.
+My favorite part?
+Creating crazy-spiced and sometimes wacky birthday treats every month for the warehouse staff.
+Often these treats were infused with tea!